 Feminist poet Robin Morgan was a major inspiration for the Autumn-Winter 2019-2020 show by #MariaGraziaChiuri.
 Listen in as she explains her vision of feminism and how she became part of the collection, with T-shirts that pay homage to her literary works: “Sisterhood is Powerful,” “Sisterhood is Global” and “Sisterhood is Forever.” #DiorAW19 #SisterhoodIsGlobal

 7. Haider Ackermann

-In the future when the fashion world looks back on the style of this decade one of the key takeaways will be how much blurring and sartorial crosspollination went on.
+In the future when the fashion world looks back on the style of this decade one of the key takeaways will be how much blurring and sartorial cross-pollination went on.
 Not only is the idea of seasonal dressing falling to the wayside, so is the idea of trends.
-But even more important there is a blurring of both sartorial codes, as streetwear and tailoring blend together into a new sartorial hybrid style of dressing.
-This naturally leads to gender lines blurring as well and no designer has better walk the line between the sexes then Haider Ackermann.
-A point he proved perfectly with his latest collection that was a mix of male and female models, with natural makeup and their hair slicked back exactly the same, it was almost impossible to tell who had a y chromosome and who didn’t.
+But even more importantly there is a blurring of both sartorial codes, as streetwear and tailoring blend together into a new sartorial hybrid style of dressing.
+This naturally leads to blurred gender lines, and no designer has better walked the line between the sexes then Haider Ackermann – a point he proved perfectly with his latest collection that was a mix of male and female models, with natural makeup and their hair slicked back exactly the same, it was almost impossible to tell who had a Y chromosome and who didn’t.
 Even better, the outfits looked just as good on whichever model was wearing them.
-This idea of interchangeablity of garments and to a certain extent, gender felt very much of the moment.
+This idea of interchangeability of garments and to a certain extent, gender felt very much of the moment.